dickhardt/openid-provider-commands/openid-account-commands-1_0-01.md

 ### Describe Response

+The RP responds with an `application/json` media type that MUST include:

+- **commands_supported**: a JSON array of commands the RP supports.
+- **commands_uri**: the RP URL that will receive OpenID Account Commands from the OP.

+The response MAY also include any OAuth Dynamic Client Registration Metadata (IANA reference)

 The RP MAY provide a different response for different OPs, and for different tenants in a multi-tenant OP.

 > NOTE
 >
-> Build upon dynamic client metadata and require new `commands_supported`  (or `supported_commands`)

-*To be completed.*
+> add example response

 ## **unauthorize**